 Exposing the marijuana plant to light sets the following chemical reaction in motion;

 Light energy + carbon dioxide + water <---> sugars + oxygen

 The arrow in the center indicates that the reaction can go two ways.
 The arrow to the right means that during the daylight period the CO2 and water are converted into sugars.
 The marijuana plant gets the energy needed for this, via the chlorophyll from the leaves, from the light.
 The oxygen that remains is a waste product for the plant and is excreted through the leaves.
 This is called the carbon dioxide assimilation process.
-This article is part of the e-Book " The Marijuana Grow Bible".
-Make sure to download it for free at this link here.

 The longer the energy is available, the longer the factory can run and the marijuana plant can grow or flower.
 The stock of nutrients in the water is limitless, and you are in complete control of the length of the daylight period.
 It seems obvious to keep the night as short as possible, preferably to skip it altogether, but it's not that simple.

 At night other necessary processes take place, such as the production of proteins.
 The energy needed for this involves the same chemical reaction, but then from right to left.
 The sugar stored energy and oxygen is converted into water vapor and CO2.
 This is known as dissimilation, or the breathing of the plant.
 The plant uses this energy to make other proteins which are not formed with the assimilation during the day.
 For this reason a marijuana plant requires a day and a night period.

 Research shows that a daylight period of 18 hours is the maximum and best during the growth period.
 In fact, it's an imitation of the longest day in summer, when the marijuana plant experiences its most important growth period.